reside-ic/reside-ic.github.io/content/articles/pull-requests.md

 #### First the author:

 1. Check your branch name carefully as this cannot be modified once the PR is opened
+1. Make sure that you have only one PR worth of changes on this branch (small, contained and conceptually distinct)
 1. Make sure tests are passing on any CI systems used (TeamCity, travis, appveyor)
 1. Create PR (github's [draft PR](https://github.blog/2019-02-14-introducing-draft-pull-requests/) feature here is nice if you think it might not quite be ready)
 1. Write a paragraph explaining why the PR is being made.
 For bug fixes and small features this might be very small.